Chevrolet Caprice: Early history

-The Caprice was intended to compete with the Ford LTD, Plymouth VIP, or AMC's Ambassador DPL.
+The Caprice was intended to compete with the Ford LTD, Plymouth VIP, and AMC's Ambassador DPL.
 These models included luxuriously upholstered interiors with simulated wood dashboard and door-panel trim, thicker carpeting, sound insulation, courtesy lighting, and more upscale exterior trims.

 First generation (1966–1970)

 1966

 Caprice gained series status for the 1966 model year and was positioned as the top-line full-size Chevrolet.
 It included a four-door hardtop, six- or nine-passenger station wagon, and a two-door hardtop with a squared-off formal roofline in contrast to the Impala/SS Sport Coupe's fastback roof styling.
 All four Caprice models were marketed as "Caprice Custom."